-75. Article 29.2 of the Electoral Code still reads: "[...]
+- 83. Article 29.2 of the Electoral Code still reads: "[...]
 Each precinct shall have no less than 30 and no more than 3,000 voters.
-In elections at any level and in republican referendum, precincts shall be established in the same term."

-76. The provision had been criticised for the number of potential voters being too high.
-Although the problem had been considered in the case of the 2003 local elections as being mostly hypothetical, the Joint Recommendations stated that "had the turnout been higher, this would have created a problem".22 As noted in the OSCE/ODIHR 2005 EOM Final Report, observers noted during parliamentary elections that there was overcrowding in nearly 15 % of the polling stations visited, and the final report specifically recommended reducing the number of voter per polling station23.

-77. The recommendation has not been taken into consideration.
+In elections at any level and in republican referenda, precincts shall be established in the same term." - 84.
+The provision had been criticised for the number of potential voters being too high.
+Although the problem had been considered in the case of the 2003 local elections as being mostly hypothetical, the Joint Recommendations stated that "had the turnout been higher, this would have created a problem".27 As noted in the OSCE/ODIHR 2005 EOM Final Report, observers noted during parliamentary elections that there was overcrowding in nearly 15 % of the polling stations visited, and the final report specifically recommended reducing the number of voters per polling station.28 - 85.
+The recommendation has not been taken into consideration.
 It is a matter of particular concern, considering that the new voting procedures commented above and referred to in Article 53 to Article 55 have been substantially increased and made more complex.
-Finally, in addition to the above, the fact that voters waiting in line at the time of closure of polling stations are not being allowed to cast their ballot24, can generate cases of disenfranchisement.
+Finally, in addition to the above, the fact that voters waiting in line at the time of closure of polling stations are not being allowed to cast their ballot, 29 can generate cases of disenfranchisement.
+In the 2003 local elections the CLRAE delegation observed that the number of voters in each polling station varied considerably and was often considered to be too high.
+This trend was confirmed in the 10 July 2005 elections, as a number of polling stations had 2,000 voters or more, which may be considered excessive.
+The low turnout helped to ease the pressure.
+As a rule, it is recommended that the number of voters per polling stations would be limited to a maximum of 1,500.

+25 Ibidem, page 13.

+26 CDL-AD(2004)027, par.
+81.

+27 2004 Joint Recommendations (CDL-AD(2004)027) paragraph 24.

+OSCE/ODIHR EOM Final Report on 6 March 2005 Parliamentary Elections, page 22.

+29 Ibid.